 Corticosteroids, including cortisone and prednisone, are the prescribed medications that are used to treat cancer in pets.
-The reason that cortisone and similar steroids are such popular treatments for cancer in dogs is that they can reduce inflammation, possibly shrink tumors, and assist with pain.
+Cortisone, and similar steroids, are popular treatments for cancer in dogs because they reduce inflammation, possibly shrink tumors, and ease pain.

-The problem with steroidal medications such as cortisone and prednisone is that they come with a host of side effects that are not only uncomfortable for pets but also difficult for pet owners to manage.
+The problem with steroidal medications such as cortisone and prednisone is that they come with a host of side effects.
+These can be uncomfortable for pets but also difficult for pet owners to manage.

-To help you understand the role of steroids in treating cancer, we look at the reasons that medications such as cortisone and prednisone are used to treat cancer in dogs, their side effects, and how long steroids can be used as a cancer treatment.
+To help you understand the role of steroids in treating cancer, we look at the reasons that medications such as cortisone and prednisone are used to treat cancer in dogs.
+This includes their side effects and how long steroids can be used as a cancer treatment.

 Why is Prednisone Used to Treat Cancer in Dogs?